copperwater/xNetHack/doc/xnh-changelog-9.0.md

 - Leprechauns have a one-sided grudge against gold golems and gold dragons.
 - New artifact The Amulet of Storms: a chaotic amulet of flying that grants shock resistance when worn and allows you to chat to hostile vortices, air elementals, and storm giants to pacify them.
+It also prevents you from being paralyzed by lightning on the Plane of Air.

 ### Interface changes